Valt25/googleSearch/README.md

 # References

-In this solution [NLTK](http://www.nltk.org/) python library was used.
+In this solution [NLTK](http://www.nltk.org/) python library was used for NLP issues.
 Because i did not think, that I am expected to write own stemmers, lemmatizers, tokeniers.

 Also I have copied and modified code from next [github repository](https://github.com/spyrant/boolean-retrieval-engine).
+I used part of this code for parsing boolean retrieval queries.